Here are some issues Rob is passionate about … What are you passionate about? Get involved and let Rob know, volunteer today and make a difference.

 Rob believes we should work towards reducing the state income tax which will allow us to attract more business to Oklahoma, which in turn will help all our small businesses.
 However, it is clear that the citizens of Oklahoma like Rob do not want sacrifices in the level of services provided by the state or significant increases in property taxes, fees or other taxes to finance this reduction.
 Rob’s approach would be to work hard to find those areas of waste and those areas where savings can be found, and then translate these into lower taxes.
 This is the same approach Rob would use in the management of his businesses.

 Rob opposes Obamacare.
 The major problem with this bill is that it has no meaningful cost controls, and simply increases the size of a pool that is today obscenely abused.
-Having been in pharmacy for over 20 years Rob can tell you that the Medicaid system needs overhauled, but the new healthcare bill simply expands this broken system to millions more people.
+Having been in pharmacy for over 20 years Rob can tell you that the Medicaid system needs overhauled, but Obamacare simply expands this broken system to millions more people.
 It sounds nice on paper, but it would also sound nice for the government to buy everyone a new car, but in a free society this is not the way it works.
 Simply what Obamacare is, is a power play by those in charge to purchase millions of votes by making more of our population dependent on government.
 That being said Rob realizes our health care system needs work, and it is unfortunate that we probably cannot go back to buyer-pay which would correct many of the issues.
 For Rob personally he has seen many patients, primarily children, who have dropped thru the cracks of the system while those that are cheating the system widen those cracks.
 Our healthcare system needs to be fixed from the bottom up, weeding out those that are cheating the system, and closing the cracks that exist especially for our children.

-Rob is a proponent for school choice; however, he might disagree with some of his Republican friends when he says that almost all our teachers in the public schools are great educators.
+Rob is a proponent for school choice; however, he believes that almost all our teachers in the public schools are great educators.
 Certainly we need to find ways to decrease the cost of our education, which can be done, but we need to stop bashing our teachers because of a product which is often out of their control.
 Rob believes we need to have an education system where our best educators can rise to the top both professionally and financially as happens in the private sector, but as we move forward with these ideas we need to make sure we are allowing our teachers to teach.
 Our goal should be to transform Oklahoma schools into the best education that can be had in America, and the way to do this is to start admitting what the problem is.
 The problem in many respects are parents.
 It is time we understand that our schools are not like microwave ovens, where we toss our children in, press the popcorn button, and they come out ready for college.
 Parents have to play a part, and most parents do, but the small percentage that do not brings down the system for everyone.
 We need to be more honest about what makes education work, we need to require parent involvement when it makes sense, and we need to act decisively for those parents and children that do not respect our education system.
 As in many other areas we need to throw off this shackle of entitlement and this thought that school is a right, and approach our opportunity to attend school as the privilege and honor that it is.

 Tough on Crime